How to Market Community Events Online

 But here’s what will make it even better: turning it into an exchange of value.

-Just like brands normally pay influencers to talk about their brand, we have to offer something of value in return in order for people to be incentivized to actually talk about us!
+Just like brands normally pay influencers to talk about their brand.
+We have to offer an incentive to actually talk about us!

-An example of this could be if they share a graphic, they’ll be entered to win a gift card, discount code, free tickets etc. The key is getting to know your audience, what they value, and what would incentivize them to spread the word about your brand and event.
+Here’s an example: If they share a graphic, they will qualify to win a gift card, discount code, free tickets, etc. The key is getting to know your audience, what they value, and what would incentivize them to spread the word.

 Then, let social proof do its magic!